IBM/helm101/tutorial/README.md

 # Objectives

-These labs provide an insight on the advantages of using Helm instead of using Kubernetes directly through `kubectl`.
-By the end of this course, you'll:
+These labs provide an insight on the advantages of using Helm over using Kubernetes directly through `kubectl`.
+When you complete all the labs, you'll:
 * Understand the core concepts of Helm
 * Understand the advantages of deployment using Helm over Kubernetes directly, looking at:
   * Application management